Aims and scope

 existing methods and research.
 We will not publish papers that

-describe "just another application".
+describe "just another application" that have no generality.

 [instructions menu]